-Live-born neonates with a birthweight less than 2500 grams who were admitted to a level 2 or higher nursery within 24 hours of birth.
+All infants born in a medical facility with birthweights less than 2500 grams and admitted to a level 2 or higher nursery within 24 hours of birth, Identification of newborns who may be eligible to be included in the denominator may be accomplished through the use of the following ICD-9 codes listed in Table 1.

-Identification of newborns who may be eligible to be included in the denominator may be accomplished through the use of the following ICD-9 codes listed in Table 1.
-See Table 1 on the next page.
+See Table 1 below.